Can a non-profit organization have a commercial activity?

 The same is true of all non-profit organizations (NPOs).

-If an association decides to carry out a commercial activity, it may continue to be exempt from so-called taxes commercial, if it fulfills all of the following conditions:
+If an association decides to carry out a commercial activity, it may continue to be exempt from so-called taxes commercial if it fulfills the following 3 conditions:

 Some non-profit organizations can organize 6 charitable or support events per year for their own benefit.